 - If we are not successful at selling your spot, there will be no compensation issued.
 The spot will remain yours.

 C) MISSED GAMES DUE TO UNFORESEEN CIRCUMSTANCES.
-For any programs that are cut short or otherwise cannot be played due to unforeseen circumstances out of the JAM's control (interruption to venue access, foul weather, labour dispute, government mandate, etc.), the JAM will endeavour to provide full value to all participants with the following possible outcomes:
+For any programs that are cut short or otherwise cannot be played due to unforeseen circumstances out of the JAM's control (non-weather related interruption to venue access, labour dispute, government mandate, etc.), the JAM will endeavour to provide full value to all participants with the following possible outcomes:

 - Reschedule games to an alternative date or location, or